Introduction to Robots-as-a-Service

 Key Takeaway: If the equipment breaks, you don’t have to fix it.
 Often the vendor will simply ship a replacement machine, or enable an additional machine stored on site.

 Second, because the vendor owns the equipment, they will be able to update it as needed to keep it in prime operational condition.
-In fact, the vendor has all of the right incentives to design, build and maintain the best software and hardware, since they are designing for long term operation and supportability.
+In fact, the vendor has all of the right incentives to design, build and maintain the best software and hardware, since they are designing for long-term operation and supportability.
 The vendor might even redeploy robotic equipment across multiple customers, as the need arises.
 This financial incentive helps the vendor to optimize their investment.
-Vendors who offer their solution only in a RaaS model, will likely have higher quality equipment and service than a vendor who is reactively offering RaaS as an option to a capital equipment purchase.
+Vendors who offer their solution only in a RaaS model will likely have higher quality equipment and service than a vendor who is reactively offering RaaS as an option to a capital equipment purchase.

 Key Takeaway: Your vendor is incented to improve the software functionality over time.
-The more efficient it operates, the fewer machines required to solve your needs.
+The more efficient it operates, the fewer machines are required to solve your needs.